The bottom line:

 In an article titled “Why Shorter Methods Are Better”, which seems to have been removed from the internet, Kevin Rutherford reminded me of this issue.
-While Kevin extols the virtues of tiny methods, he doesn’t address this phenomenon, although he admits to running into it himself.
-I wanted to share what I do with him, but it doesn’t fit well into a comment.
-When I hear programmers complain about these things, I offer the following two responses to them.
+While Kevin extols the virtues of small methods, he admits that he feels both of these two things, but doesn’t tell us how he handles them.
+I started writing a comment on his article, but that expanded into this article.
+When I hear programmers complain (rightly) about these things, I offer the following two responses to them.

-I have paired, albeit mostly briefly, with hundreds of programmers by now.
-Most of them, to my surprise, navigate their code bases to find things, whereas I would insist on searching.
+I have paired, albeit mostly briefly, with thousands of programmers by now.
+To my surprise, they browse or navigate their code bases to find things, whereas I would insist on searching.
 By this, I mean that they open up folders in a navigator view in their IDE, or navigate the file system, in order to locate a file containing the code that they want to read or change.
 This used to really bother me; in those days, I probably gave them a bad pair programming experience by asking too many annoying questions too early about microtechniques.
-I trained myself over time to watch them patiently, focus on the bigger picture, earn their trust, and then eventually I stop them and suggest:
+I trained myself over time to watch them patiently, focus on the bigger picture, earn their trust, and then eventually I stop them and ask: